hpintojr/advantage_agent_metrics/knowledge_base/scripting.md

 "The first thing Freedom will do is reach out to your creditors.
 They're going to get new terms in place...
 They typically reduce your balance by 50% or more."

 "What I like is the way Freedom works, when they get new terms in place... they're going to send them to you for your approval.
 So you are still in control ok?"

-"Now you will not be paying your creditors directly any more, Your new payment of $\\\_\\\_\\\_\\\_ will automatically be deposited into a FDIC trust account, this account is in your name and your name only."
+"Now you will not be paying your creditors directly any more, Your new payment of $\\\_\\\_\\\_\\\_ will automatically be deposited into a dedicated FDIC account, which is held in your name only.
+(You may also refer to this as the 'Crossroads Account' or 'CFT Account')."
 "Remember they are restructuring your balances for pay off only...
 So do not use the card moving forward, does that make sense?"